sunitha8687/MLOps_POC/README.md

 2. Define the necessary build, test and deploy jobs in yaml format.
 3. Create ECR repository in AWS and connect to ECR using github actions.
 4. Create Dockerfile
-5. Deploy job uses AWS cloud as a platform to deploy the container as
+5. Deploy job uses AWS cloud as a platform to deploy the application as docker image in ECR repository.